claresudbery/clare-wiki-ably/pages/coding/data/google-sheets.md

 - If you want to find a value and then return another value from the same row
 - eg
-  - you are looking in row 2, and
+  - you are looking at a range of data, and
-  - you want to see whether C2 (row 2 col C) has the same value as A1,
+  - you want to see whether anything in the first col of your range has the same value as cell A1,
-  - and if it does you want to return E2 (row 2 col E)
+  - and if it does you want to return the value in the third col of your range, in the same row as the matching value
+  - so for instance, if your range is cols C to E, and you find a match in cell C2 (row 2, col C), then the value returned will be the value in cell E2 (row 2, col E)
 - it looks like this: `=VLOOKUP(A1,C2:E10,3,0)`
   - You're searching for a match for `A1`
   - The range of values you're searching ("the table") is `C2:E10`
   - You're going to return the value from the 3rd col in the table (C is the first col, E is the third)
   - The `0` represents `false` for `range_lookup` which means the data is sorted in ascending order (I think)
+- If you want to return an empty string if the `VLOOKUP` fails to find a result, wrap it in `IFERROR`:
+  - `=IFERROR(VLOOKUP(A1,C2:E10,3,0),"")`
 - If you want to return not just a single value but a sum of values in many cols...
   - See this spreadsheet for an illustration of the different approaches: https://docs.google.com/spreadsheets/d/16pQ6E9zYMN1zaNgM6gCVA-b2UalYj2UhgTsyiv3j0rw/edit?gid=1372164098#gid=1372164098
   - First approach: